proto-studio/jsonapi/README.md

 - Detailed error handling returns errors that are compliant with the Json:API spec.
 - Different validation rules depending on the HTTP method.

-The following features of the Json:API spec are currently supported:
+The following features of the Json:API v1.1 spec are currently supported:

 - Request and response compliance checking.
 - Sparse field sets.
 - Filters.
-- Cursor pagination.
 - Sorting.
 - Error objects.
 - Version information.